despreston/holidapi/README.md

 ### Response
 ```
 [
-  "Christian feast day:\nCatherine of Siena (Catholic, Lutheran and Anglican Church)\nEndelienta\nHugh of Cluny\nRobert of Molesme\nTorpes of Pisa\nApril 29 (Eastern Orthodox liturgics)",
   "Day of Remembrance for all Victims of Chemical Warfare (United Nations)",
   "International Dance Day  (UNESCO)",
   "Shōwa Day, traditionally the start of the Golden Week holiday period, which is April 29 and May 3–5.
 (Japan)"